Julia

-Julia’s has featured on Netflix as well as leading performances in independent Films such as Tail Watching and Blind Faith, which is set to hit the 2025 Festival circuit.
-Her upcoming role in the Feature Film, Somewhere Between Us, also marks her directorial debut.
-Her theatre experience spans a range of contemporary and classic work, with performances in Stop Kiss and Central Park West, to name a few.
+Julia has featured on Netflix as well as leading performances in independent films such as Tail Watching and Blind Faith, which is set to hit the 2026 festival circuit.
+Her theatre credits include an Off-Broadway play ‘5 Women wearing the same dress’ and a range of contemporary and classic works.

 Fuelled by a deep love for the Irish language, history, and the resilience of its people, Julia is passionate about creating work that bridges borders.
 Her mission is to tell stories—both at home and abroad—that celebrate Ireland’s unique voice while embracing the shared complexities of the human experience across cultures.